soydev-hunter/Spelunkerr.github.io/README.md

-# Asphyxia's website!
+# Grandola's website!

 Hello everyone!

-I'm Asphyxia or Bill, a person born and living in Greece, I use Java, Javascript, Typescript, C++ and whatever else I need.
+I'm Grandola or Bill, a person born and living in Greece, I use Java, Javascript, Typescript, C++ and whatever else I need.
 I'm also interested in network administration, gaming and network firewalls (like Cloudflare).
 About gaming I'm not the best but not the worst either to get an idea of what games I play, most of the time I play CS:GO, TF2, Minecraft and the father of all Touhou